Neal Adams: 21st century

 In 2005 Adams returned to Marvel (his last collaboration for this publisher had been in 1981 drawing a story for the Bizarre Adventures magazine) to draw an eight-page story for the Giant-Size X-Men #3.
 The following year Adams (among other artists) provided art to Young Avengers Special #1.

 In 2010, Adams returned to DC Comics as writer and artist on the miniseries Batman: Odyssey.
 Originally conceived as a 12-issue story, the series ran for six issues, being relaunched with vol. 2, #1 in October 2011.
 A total of seven issues were published for the second series until its end in June 2012.

-Apart from those assignments for DC, Adams penciled The New Avengers vol. 2, #16.1 (Nov.
+Apart from those assignments for DC, Adams penciled New Avengers vol. 2, #16.1 (Nov.
 2011) for Marvel Comics.
 In May 2012, Marvel announced that Adams would work on the X-Men again with The First X-Men, a five-issue miniseries drawn and plotted by him and written by Christos Gage.
 Adams produced short stories for Batman Black and White vol. 2 #1 (Nov.
 2013) and Detective Comics vol. 2 #27 (March 2014).

 In February 2016, Adams revisited some of his most notable covers done for DC Comics in the 1960s and 1970s, replacing the original characters with some of the New 52 ones.
 Later that same year, Adams wrote and drew the six-part Superman: Coming of the Supermen miniseries.
 In 2017, Adams wrote and drew a Deadman limited series.
 He drew a new five-page story titled "The Game", which was written by Paul Levitz, for the Action Comics: 80 Years of Superman hardcover collection.

 In August 2020, Adams and writer Mark Waid released Fantastic Four: Antithesis, a four issue miniseries starring the Fantastic Four in a battle with a new cosmic threat.
 This would be his final work as an interior artist.
 Adams' final work as a writer (in addition to providing the artwork) would be Batman vs Ra's al Ghul, a miniseries that was originally published in November 2019 before the final two issues were delayed to March 2021 due to the COVID-19 pandemic.

 Film, TV and theater

-Adams' pencil drawings on his later Batman stories were frequently inked by Dick Giordano, with whom Adams formed Continuity Associates, a company that primarily supplied storyboards for motion pictures.
+Adams' pencil drawings on his later Batman stories were frequently inked by Dick Giordano, with whom Adams formed Continuity Associates, a company that supplied storyboards for motion pictures and interior artwork for comics publishers.

 In the early 1970s, Adams was the art director, costume designer, as well as the poster/playbill illustrator for Warp!, a science fiction stage play by director Stuart Gordon and playwright Lenny Kleinfeld under the pseudonym Bury St. Edmund.

 In 1980, Neal Adams directed and starred in Nannaz, later released by Troma under the title Death to the Pee Wee Squad.
 The film co-starred Adams' children Jason and Zeea as well as fellow comics professionals Denys Cowan, Ralph Reese, Larry Hama, and Gray Morrow.

 In late 2013 Adams appeared in the PBS TV documentary Superheroes: A Never-Ending Battle.